 High Tax Consequences

 While this last minute exercise may seem rational by conserving cash and avoiding loss, in many cases it is not.
 Why?
 Because the option holders have failed to consider the taxes they will have to pay and the huge difference between ordinary federal income tax rates (in 2018 a maximum rate of 37%) and federal long term capital gains rates (in 2018 rates generally ranging from 15% to 20%).
-That's in addition to avoiding Medicare taxes on investment income versus ordinary compensation income.
 There can be additional state tax savings depending on where the employee lives.
 However, be aware that large amounts of capital gains will reinstate Medicare surtaxes and large amounts of long term capital gains can trigger AMT.

 Exercise Early and Reduce AMT